Have you ever been approached for support from somebody about their mental health?

 A recent survey of communicators found that 20% of those who had sought support from colleagues with regards their mental health found that the person they spoke to, although sympathetic, did not know how best to support them.

 With mental health distress increasingly common, many people have now undertaken the important role of becoming a Mental Health First Aider.
 However, you don’t have to be a Mental Health First Aider to find yourself approached for support from somebody about their mental health.

-As well as giving a key overview of mental health first aid, she will share many of the techniques from her crisis counselling training to really enable both trained Mental Health First Aiders or people new to mental health first aid, a really good structure of how to start those vital conversations, as well as the confidence that they can, and will be able to help someone who needs it.
+As well as giving a key overview of mental health first aid, she shares many of the techniques from her crisis counselling training to enable both trained Mental Health First Aiders or people new to mental health first aid, with a really good structure of how to start those vital conversations, as well as the confidence that they can, and will be able to help someone who needs it.

 You can also download summary slides here: Mental-Health-Conversations